Bailador/Bailador/README.md

     template 'template.tt', layout => 'main', $name, $something;

-First Bailador renders your template with its parameters, and then scanns the 'layout' sub directory for another layout template.
+First Bailador renders your template with its parameters, and then scans the 'layout' sub directory for another layout template.
 The same rendering engine will be used for the layout template.
 The result of your first template rendering will be passed as only option to layout template.
 If the specified layout was not found the result of the first template rendering will be returned.

 ### Error Templates

 In order to customize the error pages drop a template file with the filename of the HTTP status code and the suffix `.xx` in your views directory.
-Curently there only two different error codes: `404` and `500`.
+Currently there only two different error codes: `404` and `500`.

 ## Sessions